English Idioms and Idiomatic Expressions

 - exception proves the rule

-- If something is different from a general belief or theory,
+- If something is different from, or seems to contradict a belief or theory, it confirms

 "Most teenagers love fast food, but Ben is the exception that proves the rule - he's the only one of our children who insists on healthy food!"

-- If something is different from a general belief or theory,
+- If something is different from, or seems to contradict a belief or theory, it confirms

 - excuse my French